Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Obstruction to the Hasse Principle and the Proof of Theorem

 be the set of adelic points of $\wt{S}_F$ that are integral in every place (i.e., the set of everywhere-primitive adelic solutions to the superelliptic equation $y^2 = F(x,z)$, or equivalently, the set of everywhere-integral adelic points on the stacky curve $\mathscr{S}_F$).
-With this notation in place, we define the \emph{Brauer-Manin set} of $\mathscr{S}_F$ by
+With this notation in place, we define the \emph{Brauer--Manin set} of $\mathscr{S}_F$ by